 There is a popular myth that liquid detergents leave more residue on fabrics than powder, but in reality, the build-up is caused by the fatty acids in dirty cloth diapers combined with minerals in hard water.
 So it is important to clean diapers well by using a detergent with plenty of surfactants.

 Whichever detergent you choose, remember to use a full dose recommended by the manufacturer and to ensure plenty of agitation during the wash cycle.

 Can I use fabric softener?

 Wet diapers can begin to retain mildew if you wait too long.
 If this happens, you can use a scoop of baking soda with detergent when washing diapers, plus a few tablespoons of vinegar when rinsing to help remove odors.
-If the diapers are still smelly after the wash, you may need to strip your diapers.
-Stripping is a method that can help remove detergent build up and residue from the fabric, so diapers smell fresher and absorb better.
+If the diapers are still smelly after the wash, you may need to strip your cloth diapers.
+Stripping is a method that can help remove the mineral build up and residue from the fabric, so that the diapers smell fresher and absorb better.

 Should I be sanitizing cloth diapers and my washing machine?

-Are there special washing instructions for Charlie Banana cloth diapers?
+Are there any special washing instructions for Charlie Banana cloth diapers?

-The Charlie Banana 2-in-1 system was designed to make cloth diapering easier for parents.
-This includes, giving you several options like diaper inserts and disposable liners to help make cleaning cloth diapers easier.
-Many of the same tips above apply for caring for your baby’s Charlie Banana diapers.
-For specific laundry care, check out our Charlie Banana cloth diaper care section.
+For more laundry care tips for Charlie Banana diapers specifically, check out our Charlie Banana cloth diaper care section.
 We’re here to help make sure your cloth diapering experience is as easy as can be for you and your baby.